elework/Spreadsheet/README.md

 # Spreadsheet

-Spreadsheet is a spreadsheet app built with Vala and GTK+, and especially for elementary OS.
+Spreadsheet is a spreadsheet app built with Vala and GTK, and especially for elementary OS.

 ![Screenshot](screen.png)

-It was originally developed by [Ana Gelez](https://github.com/AnaGelez), who wrote:
+It was originally developed by [Gelez](https://github.com/elegaanz), who wrote:

 > One day I was lost on the Internet, I found this great [mockup](https://www.deviantart.com/bassultra/art/Spreadsheet-363147552) of a spreadsheet app, and I decided to make it real.

 The goal of this project is to build a spreadsheet app that perfectly fits in elementary OS.
-However, this app may have been built and made available elsewhere by community members.
-These builds may have modifications or changes and are not provided or supported by us.
+Only CSV files are supported at this moment.

 ## Building and Installation